Josh Lowe Player Props: Rays vs. Diamondbacks

-Josh Lowe -- with a slugging percentage of .263 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays against the Arizona Diamondbacks, with Zac Gallen on the hill, on June 27 at 9:40 PM ET.
+Wednesday, Josh Lowe and the Tampa Bay Rays play the Arizona Diamondbacks and Zach Davies, with the first pitch at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Royals.
+In his last action (on June 24 against the Royals) he went 1-for-4 with a double and an RBI.

 Josh Lowe Game Info & Props vs. the Diamondbacks